Introduction

 Responsible Managers

 Having responsible managers is essential for demonstrating the organisational competence needed to obtain an AFSL.
-Each responsible manager must provide specific proof documents under the Corporations Act 2001 (Cth) and ASIC Regulatory Guides.
-These proofs need to show they can fulfil their role as part of the overall compliance arrangements.
+Each responsible manager must provide a specific set of documents, known as ‘People Proofs’, as required under the Corporations Act 2001 (Cth) and ASIC Regulatory Guides.
+These proofs are used to demonstrate their capacity to fulfil their role as part of the overall compliance arrangements.

-- A signed Statement of Personal Information, verifying identity and role scope
+- A duly completed and signed Statement of Personal Information, verifying identity and role scope

 - A national criminal history check (less than 12 months old) to confirm no serious convictions